bipuldey19/URL-Shortener-Bot-for-Telegram/README.md

 # URL Shortener Bot for Telegram

-This is a Telegram bot which can shorten or unshorten your URLs.
+A Node.js Telegram bot which can shorten or unshorten your URLs.
 It can also shorten your magnet links.
 > This Bot won't work in groups.
 So it will be a wise decision if you disallow groups from bot father. **Go to @BotFather > Bot Settings > Allow Groups? > Turn groups off**

 ## 🛠️ Built by